-New Orleans pralines are different from their European ancestor in that the New Orleans variety uses pecans rather than almonds, and includes cream.
-Pecans were used because they were, and still are plentiful.
-Cream was introduced as a thickener.
-Thus, the New Orleans pralines have a creamy consistence and are similar to fudge.
-They are generally made by cooking sugar, butter, cream, and pecans over a medium-high heat until the mixture reaches the soft ball stage. and are generally dropped by spoonfuls onto wax paper and left to cool.
+New Orleans Pralines have a creamy consistency that is similar to fudge.
+They are generally made by cooking sugar, butter, cream, and pecans over a medium-high heat until the mixture reaches the soft ball stage.
+They are dropped by spoonful's onto parchment paper or wax paper and left to cool.
 No Mardi Gras celebration would be complete without this delicious confection!

 - ¼ cup unsalted butter at room temperature